The Horizon T101 treadmill is a classic. It’s been around for years and is well known as Horizon’s most affordable treadmill.

-Plus with a “Best Buy” rating a few years back from a leading consumer magazine, it was quite popular a year or so ago.
+It even earned “Best Buy” rating a few years back from a leading consumer magazine.

 Plus Horizon added a media shelf a few years back.
 So you can watch Netflix shows or YouTube videos on your tablet as you run.